Documentation Index

 Models that support reasoning (like DeepSeek Reasoner or OpenAI o1) emit reasoning content before the final answer:

-from definable.models import DeepSeekChat
+from definable.model import DeepSeekChat

 model = DeepSeekChat(id="deepseek-reasoner")